-2.11 Non-Executive committees carry out a number of regulatory functions mostly where a matter may not be decided by the Cabinet or by individual Cabinet Members (the Executive).
+- 2.11 Non-Executive committees carry out a number of regulatory functions mostly where a matter may not be decided by the Cabinet or by individual cabinet members (the Executive).
 Although these committees are described as 'non-Executive' they do take decisions.
-The non-Executive committees are the Planning Committee and the Rights of Way

-Committee, whose work is described by their names, the Regulation, Audit and Accounts Committee (which deals with audit, accounts and regulatory functions), the Pensions Panel and the Appeals Panel.
-Their purpose and terms of reference are set out in the Scheme of Delegation Part 3 Section 2.

-2.12 There is also a Standards Committee which promotes and maintains high standards of conduct by members of the County Council and assists members to observe the Code of Conduct (see paragraph 2.17 below).
-Finally, there is a Governance Committee which keeps the County Council's governance arrangements and the Constitution under review, oversees the effectiveness of the political structure, deals with elections and local government boundary changes and oversees arrangements for the appointment of executive directors and determines the terms and conditions of all staff.
+The non-Executive committees are the Planning and Rights of Way Committee, whose work is described by its name, the Regulation, Audit and Accounts Committee (which deals with audit, accounts and regulatory functions), the Pensions Committee and the Appeals Panel.
+Their purpose and terms of reference are set out in the Scheme of Delegation Part 3. - 2.12 There is also a Standards Committee which promotes and maintains high standards of conduct by members of the County Council and assists members to observe the Code of Conduct (see paragraph 2.16 below).
+Finally, there is a Governance Committee which keeps the County Council's governance arrangements and the Constitution under review, oversees the effectiveness of the political structure, deals with elections and local government boundary changes and oversees arrangements for the appointment of senior officers (Standing Orders 8.11) and determines the terms and conditions of all staff.